Chandana-R30/M3_WIPER_CONTROL_SYSTEM/1_Requirements/README.md

 4.Ignition Key Position at Lock: The Red LED is OFF, if the user button is pressed and held for 2 secs

+## COMPONENTS AND FEATURES

+# STM32F407VG Microcontroller Board
+STM32F407xx family is based on the high-performance Arm® Cortex®-M4 32-bit RISC core operating at a frequency of up to 168 MHz.
+The Cortex-M4 core features a Floating point unit (FPU) single precision which supports all Arm single-precision data-processing instructions and data types.
+It also implements a full set of DSP instructions and a memory protection unit (MPU) which enhances application security.
+The STM32F405xx and STM32F407xx family incorporates high-speed embedded.
+It has upto 1 Mbyte of Flash memory, 192+4 Kbytes of SRAM including 64-Kbyte of CCM (core coupled memory) data RAM,512 bytes of OTP memory,Flexible static memory controller supporting Compact Flash, SRAM, PSRAM, NOR and NAND memories.
+It has 3 V and 5 V external application power supply.

+# Software Requirements
+STM32 CUBE IDE is used for the software simulation.
+STM32CubeProgrammer (STM32CubeProg) provides an all-in-one software tool to program STM32 devices in any environment: multi-OS, graphical user interface or command line interface, support for a large choice of connections (JTAG, SWD, USB, UART, SPI, CAN, I2C), with manual operation or automation through scripting.

 ### SWOT ANALYSIS

 ## Strengths